-This is especially important for preschoolers.
+This is especially important for toddler and preschoolers.
 Keep the sit-down activities to a minimum and break activities into small sections throughout the week.
 This amount of time typically ranges from 30-60 minutes per day with sit down activities on 3-4 days per week.

 Below are real-life situations that will help you incorporate learning without much effort.

 |Color: Red||Wear red, eat red food, look for red items at the grocery store.|